Aliases for HLA-E Gene

 GeneCards Summary for HLA-E Gene

 HLA-E (Major Histocompatibility Complex, Class I, E) is a Protein Coding gene.
 Diseases associated with HLA-E include rabies and behcet's disease.
-Among its related pathways are Immune System and Interferon gamma signaling.
+Among its related pathways are Allograft rejection and Cell adhesion molecules (CAMs).
 GO annotations related to this gene include receptor binding and MHC class I protein binding.
 An important paralog of this gene is HLA-B.

 UniProtKB/Swiss-Prot for HLA-E Gene